GoodWeather0322/pyqt_recorder/README.md

 # pyqt_recorder
-A audio recorder for windows OS build with pyqt6
+An audio recorder for windows OS build with pyqt6